 The biggest baton twirling competition in the country, AYOP has been held in the The Bend for decades.
 Organizers canceled this year’s event (scheduled for July 21-25) and will resume in 2021.

 South Bend has become an undisputed youth hockey destination since the opening of Compton Family Ice Arena at Notre Dame.
 Compton pairs with the Ice Box to host tournaments practically every weekend throughout the season.
-Hockey Time Productions and 200×85 will combine to put on about 20 tournaments between September 2019 and April 2020, drawing teams from around the country.
-And that doesn’t include local and regional tournaments, plus some additional showcases.
-In 2019, youth hockey accounted for 28 events, 23,139 room nights, 43,594 attendees and $13.6 million in economic impact.
+Hockey Time Productions and 200×85 combined to put on 10 events from January until coronavirus-related shutdowns.
+They resulted in 10,289 room nights from 18,015 attendees and a $5.4 million economic impact.

 After hosting the 2019 U.S. Senior Open at Warren Golf Course, The Bend has cemented itself as a premier Midwest golf destination.
 It’s not just one major event, however, that lends to this reputation.
 Blackthorn Golf Club has hosted the Four Winds Invitational, an LPGA Symetra Tour event, for years.
-It returns (July 27-Aug.
-2) after being rescheduled.
+It returns (Aug.
+31-Sept.
+6) after being rescheduled.
 Knollwood Country Club will have youth golfers from around the country on one of its courses from July 26-30 for an American Junior Golf Association event.
 Last year the AJGA event attracted 96 players total from 19 states and five countries.

 Bowling was set to emerge in 2020 as a major theme thanks in large part to one event – the Midwest Women’s Bowling Tournament.
 Unfortunately, it’s been pushed back a year.
-Spanning six weekends through spring 2021, the tournament expects approximately 1,500 bowlers.
+Spanning multiple weekends from May 21-June 27, the tournament expects approximately 1,500 bowlers.
 Singles and doubles competitions will be held at Chippewa Bowl in South Bend.
 Signature Lanes in Elkhart is hosting the team events.

 All the sudden, South Bend has become a regular stop for cornhole events.
 The American Cornhole League hosted a qualifying event June 5-6 at the 1st Source Bank Performance Center/Four Winds Field, complete with social distancing in place and a live ESPN broadcast.
 The American Cornhole Organization plans to be back at Century Center Nov.
 27-28.
 The events combine to bring in over 300 players.